ingresso-group/slate/source/includes/_intro.md

 # IMPORTANT NOTE

-This API is a work in progress so please note that it is subject to change.
+This API is currently a work in progress - until this message is removed it is subject to change.

 # Introduction